Submitty/submitty.github.io/_docs/developer/project_ideas.md

    programming courses in middle and high schools, including AP Computer Science.

-   _Experience Required: Some programming experience, willingness to learn web and database development.
+   _Skills & Experience Required: Some programming experience, willingness to learn web and database development.
 Having served as a teaching assistant or instructor with experience in programming assignment design will be beneficial._

+   _Possible Mentors_: Barb Cutler, Jasmine Plum

+   _GSoC Project Size_: 175 or 350 hours

+   _Difficulty Level_: easy or medium

 See also: